rhodesnoahd/singly-linked-list/README.md

-This is the first README file!
+This is my first README file!

 ## How to run the code